sjiaire/cr-site-natacha/content/houses/classy-nyarutarama.md

 This amazing family home has a vast mature front garden, a backyard with servants’ quarters and a wide parking area with carport.

-This house is available for short-term rentals with a minimum stay of 1 month.
+It is available for short stays with a minimum stay of 1 month.

+Short-term rental rate (up to 3 months): $ 1,500/month.

 - - -